danny0838/webscrapbook/test/README.md

 2. Copy `config.json` to `config.local.json` and edit it:
    * Make sure "wsb_extension_id" matches the extension ID of WebScrapBook.
-   * Make sure "server_port" is available (not used by other applications).
+   * Make sure "server_port" and "server_port2" are available (not used by other applications).

 3. Run `server.py` to start the local hosting server.